creachadair/imath/doc.md

 mp_result mp_int_init_size(mp_int z, mp_size prec);
           Initializes z with at least prec digits of storage, sets the value to zero.
-If prec is zero, the default size is used, defined in imath.h as MP_DEFAULT_PREC.
-The size is rounded up to the nearest word boundary.
+If prec is zero, a default size is used, defined in imath.c, and the size is rounded up to the nearest word boundary.

 mp_result mp_int_init_copy(mp_int z, mp_int old);
           Initializes z to be a copy of an already-initialized mp_int in old.